Routine use cases

 What to do next

-For "How to choose a small face yoga step for jaw-focused breaks", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "How to choose a small face yoga step for jaw-focused breaks" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for jaw-focused breaks" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Small step: jaw focused breaks", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Small step: jaw focused breaks" when you want app support for that action.
+The useful signal for "Small step: jaw focused breaks" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary